How to measure your heart rate using Google Fit on iPhone

 Heart rate from Google Fit and Apple Watch at 2.04 PM

-If you have an Apple Watch, please try it yourself and share your findings in the comments below or our social channels.
+If you have an Apple Watch, please try it yourself and share your findings in the comments below or on our social channels.

 For more, make sure you see this official Google Fit support page.